< Back to Insights

 Formula : Food Waste = Kitchen Waste + Plate Waste + Spoilage

 Operator Insight: Focus on Contribution Margin, Not Just Prime Cost Tracking prime cost is critical, but it’s not the whole picture.
-To run a truly profitable menu, evaluate contribution margins—how much profit each dish actually contributes after food and labor costs.
+To run a truly profitable menu, evaluate contribution margins, which is how much profit each dish actually contributes after food and labor costs.

 Because a packed restaurant doesn’t mean much if no one comes back.